Who is concerned

 - proof of payment of a fee of EUR 80.

-When the application is approved, the applicant will receive a letter inviting him/her to come in person with his/her valid passport and said letter to the Directorate of Immigration of the Ministry of Foreign and European Affairs during opening hours.
+When the application is approved, the applicant will receive a letter inviting him/her to come in person with his/her valid passport and said letter to the of the Ministry of Foreign and European Affairs during opening hours.
 The applicant will get his/her photograph and fingerprints taken, which will be incorporated into the residence permit.
 The applicant may also bring a recent photograph compliant with OACI/ICAO standards ('biometric passport standards').

 The residence permit takes the form of a chip card containing the biometric data.